-Gould was a senator from Maine and was a Republican.
+Gould was a senator from Maine as a Republican.
 He served from 1926 to 1931.

 Alleged misconduct & resolution